wp-plugins/backup-by-supsystic/readme.txt

 = Support =

-If you have any problem or feature request for the Backup plugin by Supsystic, please [let us know](http://supsystic.com/contact-us/ "Contact Us")!
+If you have any problem or feature request for the Backup plugin by Supsystic, please [let us know](http://supsystic.com/plugins/backup-plugin/#contact?utm_source=wordpress&utm_medium=contactus&utm_campaign=backup "Contact Us")!

+= Translations in your language =

+You have an incredible opportunity to get PRO version of the backup plugin for free.
+Make translation of the plugin and get the PRO version!

+* English
+* Galician
+* Swiss-German
+* Dutch
+* French

 == Installation ==